boots-edu/textbook/source/original/week9.md

 __Topic: Basic Web Development__  __WebEz__  __: Getting Started__

-Now we will add the html and css for the fancy\-image component.
+Now we will add the html and css for the fancy-image component.
 We will also put two images img1.jpg and img2.jpg into the assets folder.

 And let's bind the src attribute of the image to a variable in the .ts file.